YuryChislov/demo-project/docs/Get_Started.md

 - For testing with Firefox browser get geckodriver for your platform from: https://github.com/mozilla/geckodriver/releases .
 Do *NOT* commit this to the repository, it has to live outside of the codebase in a location of your choice.

 *NOTE:* WebDrivers **must** match the version of webBrowser on the PC.
+        To successfully run test with IE browser your IE web browser security setting has to be changed to low security level and " enable protected mode" should be unticked.

 ### Create local.properties file